LuannePlem/OnlineEventTicketingSystem/README.md

 ### 4. Run the server

 Ensure you are in the OTS_MAIN Folder

    		python manage.py runserver
-   or

-   		python3 manage.py runserver